AceCoooool/algs4cplusplus/README.md

 1. based on STL Library
 2. using C++14
 3. **Not support** drawing
+4. Welcome to point out the error, and pull better code

 > the code is writed and debug in CLion IDE，and not test in terminal（I will check it after finish more code）